batect/batect/README.md

   * would save some time
   * means user doesn't see irrelevant error messages
 * exit options (close all after any container stops, wait for all to stop)
+* when starting up containers and displaying progress, show countdown to health check (eg. 'waiting for container to become healthy, next check in 3 seconds')

 ## Things that would have to be changed when moving to Kotlin/Native